|Tuition fee type||Cost (per annum)|

 Alternatively you may consider studying on a suitable postgraduate qualification in Policing, Criminal Justice, Forensics, Psychology, Criminology, Law or another relevant topic.

-Successful completion of the FDA, BA (Hons) or BSc (Hons) programmes includes achievement of the Certificate in Knowledge of Policing and while this is a recognised qualification by the College of Policing, it does not in itself provide any guarantee of recruitment as a trainee Police Constable.
+Successful completion of the FDA, BA (Hons) or BSc (Hons) programmes do not provide any guarantee of recruitment as a trainee Police Constable.
 Each police force within England and Wales sets out its own recruitment process and selection policy and entry requirements vary from force to force.
 You are therefore strongly advised to check the specific requirements of your chosen force prior to undertaking study.

 All students in their first year of study will have an opportunity to engage with the CareerSmart programme as an integral part of a core module of study.
 Once you have completed this, a wide range of other career-related provision and services will be available to support your development throughout your studies.